 1. Technical quality of the proposal.
 This criterion considers the scientific merit of the proposed approach, whether the approach is innovative or employs a proven, reliable technique that is appropriate to the problem, and the probability of achieving positive results within the designated period.
 The proposal includes all required information listed in Section 7 (Application Preparation Instructions).
 The title of the proposal includes the agency name, the geographic area, and a brief statement of the work to be accomplished.
-The proposal should include a clear presentation of the project phases, and milestones for the proposed project duration.
+The proposal should include a clear presentation of the project phases, milestones/deliverables, and estimated timeline for the milestones/deliverables for the proposed project duration.
 This criterion also considers whether the proposed budget is commensurate with the level of effort needed to accomplish the project objectives and whether the cost of the project is reasonable relative to the value of the anticipated results.
 (40%) Evaluation is based on the following: